 Coimbra is really something.
 Definitely worth a full day here.
-The oldest university in Portugal is here along with some twisting alleyways and a cool view of the layered town from the bridge.
+There is the oldest university in Portugal along with some twisting alleyways and a cool view of the layered town from the bridge.

 Rumour had it that the famous Old (Joanine) Library in the University complex was unreal.
-I didn’t hear rumours, I just read some blogs, which is basically the same thing.
+I didn’t hear rumours, I just read some blogs, which are basically the same thing.
 I arrived quite early, right when the university opened.
 You need to purchase tickets from the main ticket place.
-That was super vague but I only have the building circled on a bare map.
+That was super vague but I only have the building circled on a map, but I will try to find its name.
 There were maybe 2 people in front of me when I got there around 08:00.
-I walked past a few hours later, around 11:00 and the line up was out the door, probably 50-100 people.
+I walked past a few hours later, around 11:00 and the lineup was out the door, probably 50- 100 people.

 Unfortunately, you can’t buy a ticket just for the library.
-You need to spend 12.50 euros for an entrance ticket.
+You need to spend 12.50 euros on an entrance ticket.
 At the time of purchase, you are given a strict time slot to enter the library.
-I think they're every 20 minutes and they strictly usher you out.
+I think they are about every 20 minutes and they usher you out on time.
 The ticket gives you access to a couple other areas of the campus but the library is by far the best part of it.